-Firefighters called to battle house fire on Fairfields Ave.
+Firefighters called to battle morning house fire on Fairfields Ave.

 Latest Weather Blog

-Firefighters called to battle house fire on Fairfields Ave.
+Firefighters called to battle morning house fire on Fairfields Ave.

 BATON ROUGE - Crews were called to a Wednesday morning house fire in Baton Rouge.

-The fire was reported around 8:40 a.m. on Fairfields Avenue near North Ardenwood Drive.
-Four people lived at the residence.
-Sources said no injuries were reported.
+The fire was reported around 8:30 a.m. on Fairfields Avenue near North Ardenwood Drive.
+Authorities say no injuries were reported.

 I’m here on Fairfields Avenue where Baton Rouge FD is working a house fire.
 Flames were still visible when I arrived about 10 mins ago @WBRZ pic.twitter.com/4HBUwr3x1g— Johnston vonSpringer (@johnstonvon) March 6, 2019

 Flames were seen coming through the roof of the home.
-According to our reporter, there is a power line on the house and Entergy was called to the scene.
+According to our reporter, Entergy was called to the scene due to a power line being on the house.

 While the cause of the fire is still under investigation, authorities say the blaze started in the rear of the home.